-Figure 7: The rates of oxidation of fatty acids and glucose in metabolically healthy and T2DM individuals when (left) measured experimentally in the body as a whole by Seal et al. [30] and (right) when simulated in liver alone after intake of 50g of slow release starch as discussed in the text.
+Fig 7.
+The rates of oxidation of fatty acids and glucose in metabolically healthy and T2DM individuals when (left) measured experimentally in the body as a whole by Seal et al. [30] and (right) when simulated in liver alone after intake of 50g of slow release starch as discussed in the text.
 Error bars in experimental data are SEM rather than SD with n=8 for metabolically healthy and n=13 for T2DM.

 Supplementary Material 2 References